 Complete lesson plans and materials, training, internet accessible learning management system.

 Cost: Curriculum access unlimited per site.
 Project resources are provided to support the qualified number of students per class size.
 Contact The Stem Academy for cost estimates.

 States' Career Clusters: Transportation, Distribution & Logistics; Science, Technology, Engineering & Math; Architecture & Construction; Agriculture, Food & Natural Resources

-California Industry sector(s): Transportation; Engineering and Design; Building Trades and Construction; Agriculture and Natural Resources
+California Industry sector(s): Transportation; Engineering and Architecture; Building and Construction Trades; Agriculture and Natural Resources

 Duration: 180 hours

 Grade Target: 11